-- A. Density Activity: Students will discover that saltwater is denser than fresh water by layering the two liquids in a test tube. - B. Density Background Information: VSVS team members will explain the concept of density. - C. Density Demonstration: VSVS volunteers will show students how salt packs around water molecules using a jar of marbles and salt. - D. Floating Solids Demonstration: Students will observe two vials one with saltwater and one with freshwater.
+- A. Density Activity: Students will discover that saltwater is denser than fresh water by layering the two liquids in a test tube. - B. Density Background Information: Explain the concept of density. - C. Density Demonstration: Show students how salt packs around water molecules using a jar of marbles and salt. - D. Floating Solids Demonstration: Students will observe two vials one with saltwater and one with freshwater.
 A plastic bead will float in the saltwater but not in the freshwater, this illustrates the concept of floating.
 The poly density bottle also illustrates this concept. - II.
 Separation Challenge: Students will separate a mixture of beads using the concept of density.
 There are four types of beads with differing densities.
 As students add salt to the water, the density changes, the beads will float according to their densities. - III.
 Estimation of Density Using a Graph: Students will estimate the density of the blue beads and the yellow beads using a graph. - IV.
-Saltwater in the Ocean: The VSVS team will share some information about oceans with the students. - V. Review
+Saltwater in the Ocean: Share some information about oceans with the students. - V. Review